rohit290554/Python-based-String-scanner-or-finder-in-system-with-FTP-upload-support/README.md

 #The following code is written by Rohit Saxena.
 STUDY PURPOSE ONLY.
 Any unauthorized use or modification is prohibited.
 Language used: python
 My python learning journey.
-I work on code and save here this code is able to find any file named 'Product Key' and has file format as TXT also copy the data (FORMAT: file data \t file path) and save into another file (PATH : SECOND LOCAL DRIVE / rrs / rrs.txt) Also able to change/modify search type by editing code variable 'ff' Also able to change/modify search file type by editing LINE: 26 | for file in glob.glob("**/*.txt", recursive = True):
+I work on code and save here this code is able to find any string in local system.
+Supported file formats : DOCX, XLSX, TXT also copy the data (FORMAT: file data \t file path) and save into another file (PATH : SECOND/FIRST LOCAL DRIVE / rrs / rrs.txt)
+Also able to change/modify search type by editing code variable 'ff' (CURRENT SET TO MANUAL INPUT) Also able to change/modify search file type by editing LINE: 26 | for file in glob.glob("**/*.txt", recursive = True):
 Also able to send previously created file to FTP server